VirtusLab-Open-Source/strapi-plugin-reactions/README.md

 Return all reactions associated with provided user:
 - for logged in user - if call is done with user context via `Authorization` header
+- for specific Strapi user ID - if you're not providing the user context via `Authorization` header and you're providing the user context via `user-id` url param
-- for specific ID - if you're not providing the user context via `Authorization` header
+- for specific non-Strapi user ID - if you're not providing the user context via `Authorization` header and you're providing the user context via `X-Reactions-Author` header

 **Example URL**: `https://localhost:1337/api/reactions/list/user`
 **Example URL**: `https://localhost:1337/api/reactions/list/user/1`